ElyasMo/ACPs_HS_HSPGs_CS/Pipeline/README.md

 np.savetxt('out_gg_A549.txt', Final.values, fmt='%s', delimiter='\t')

 #False discovery rate computation
-#an example for calculating FDR based on one Pvalue (peP).
-The same procedure will be followed for other Pvalues
+#An example for calculating FDR based on one Pvalue (peP).
+The same procedure will be followed for other Pvalues.
 df_fdr=pd.DataFrame()
 x=0
 p_vals=Final['peP']